 What is it?

-The Tri-County Access Project is a comprehensive regional study that will determine once and for all how to ease traffic congestion in Lake, northern Cook and eastern McHenry counties in a way that is environmentally-friendly and fiscally responsible.
+The Tri-County Access Study is a comprehensive regional study that was created to identify potential environmentally and fiscally responsible solutions to regional traffic congestion in Lake, northern Cook and eastern McHenry counties.

-Traffic congestion is an immense quality of life issue in Lake, northern Cook and eastern McHenry counties.
-While families and employment centers are attracted to the energy of the region, the area’s transportation network has remained stagnant.
-As a result, residents, visitors and commuters face daily gridlock, spending valuable time stuck in traffic instead of with their families, or doing other things that they enjoy.
+Traffic congestion is a quality of life issue in Lake, northern Cook and eastern McHenry counties.
+While the region’s population and employment centers continue to grow, its transportation network has not kept pace.
+As a result, residents, visitors and commuters face daily gridlock and unpredictable travel conditions, spending valuable time getting from place-to-place instead of with their families, or doing other things that they enjoy.

-While various transportation alternatives have been studied and discussed over the years – including the extension of Illinois Route 53 and improvements along Illinois Route 120 – nothing has materialized.
-With travel demand and congestion increasing, doing nothing is no longer an option.
-In fact, if no action is taken, the average speed on many roads within the region is expected to drop to 14 miles per hour within 20 years.
+While various transportation alternatives have been studied and discussed over the years – including the extension of Illinois Route 53 and improvements along Illinois Route 120 – involved local, state and federal transportation agencies have never reached a formal decision on the appropriate solution.
+It is estimated that if transportation challenges are not addressed, the average peak travel period speeds on many arterial roads within the Study area will drop to around 25 miles per hour by 2050.

-The public involvement program is designed to encourage maximum input from agencies, transportation and planning organizations, businesses, civic groups, as well as the people that live, work and visit the region.
+The TCA Study’s expansive public involvement program is designed to encourage maximum input from agencies, transportation and planning organizations, businesses, civic groups – and all who live, work and visit the region.